Did A Brain Injury Diagnosis Error Harm Your Family?

 When a hospital staff fails to take reasonable measures to mitigate the effects of brain trauma, the patient and family may be able to recover money damages.
 However, the victim or family needs to prove medical negligence, a particularly difficult task in brain injury lawsuits.

 McKeen & Associates, PC, has been helping medical malpractice victims for more than 30 years.
-Based in Detroit, the law firm litigates medical negligence lawsuits far beyond Michigan’s boundaries, allowing its attorneys to develop a wealth of knowledge that few others can rival.
+Based in Detroit, the law firm litigates medical negligence lawsuits in Michigan, Illinois and throughout the United States, allowing its attorneys to develop a wealth of knowledge that few others can rival.
 For a sample of some of McKeen & Associates’ case results, visit our Verdicts and Settlements page.